Red Guardian: Powers and abilities

 None of the Red Guardian's various identity users have been revealed to possess superhuman powers or abilities, with the exception of Tania Belinsky after her mutation by the Presence, Ultimate Marvel versions, Krylenko, the seventh Red Guardian, and adaptations of the character to the Marvel Cinematic Universe (MCU).
 All are highly skilled athletes.
 Shostakov was an expert pilot, a master hand-to-hand combatant, and was trained in espionage techniques by the KGB.

 All the Guardians but Tania have used a steel shield similar to that used by Captain America.
 Alexei and Tania used a "belt-buckle" disc, a hurling weapon which magnetically returned to the wearer's hand when thrown, and was a part of their costume's belt buckle.
 The fourth Red Guardian, Josef Petkus, often employed an energized sword as a secondary weapon alongside his shield.
 The sixth Red Guardian was an LMD named Anton Ivanov, whose powers are cybernetic based.
 His falsified backstory was that he was an expert engineer and former Crimson Dynamo pilot; his real strength lies in his moderate degree of enhanced cybernetic physicality.

 Nikolai Krylenko/Vanguard is a mutant who possesses a full-body force field that repels electromagnetic and kinetic energy.
 He is able to direct his field through the technically advanced vibranium shield supplied to him by the Executive Security Committee.
 He also directs this force against the earth itself to achieve flight.
 Nikolai wears a more advanced suit than previous Red Guardians, which is lined with circuitry that works in conjunction with the compact computer on his shield, not only enabling the guided flight and return through their digital connection, but the amplification of his energy field.

 Other versions

 Bullet Points

-An alternate universe version of Alexei Shostakov / Red Guardian from Earth-70105 makes a minor appearance in Bullet Points #5 as one of many heroes who battle Galactus.
+An alternate universe version of Alexei Shostakov / Red Guardian makes a minor appearance in Bullet Points #5 as one of many heroes who battle Galactus.

 Civil War: House of M

-An unidentified alternate universe version of Red Guardian from Earth-58163 appears in Civil War: House of M #2 as a member of the Soviet Super Soldiers.
+An unidentified alternate universe version of Red Guardian appears in Civil War: House of M #2 as a member of the Soviet Super Soldiers.

 Exiles

-An alternate universe version of Alexei Shostakov / Red Guardian from Earth-3470 appears in Exiles #84.
+An alternate universe version of Alexei Shostakov / Red Guardian appears in Exiles #84.